abolfazl8131/AriaStack/README.md

 > [!TIP]
 > You may need to configure your ELK, please use this GitHub link: **https://github.com/kayvansol/elasticsearch**.
 > project is based on cookie-cutter so you enter your credentials.
 > We have affected the highest level of automation. so you need to connect the remote machine and just use Ansible for installation.

+## Usage
+install it using Ansible => sh ./AriaStack_Ansible/scripts/install_on_remote.sh run locally => sh ./AriaStack_Ansible/AriaStack/run_stack.sh